-Once the indicator reverses and goes above the oversold line at 25, a “buy signal” is triggered (green arrows on the chart in Figure 2).
-Next, after crossing above the top line (overbought line), the indicator crosses back below that line, shown on the chart in Figure 2 with the first red arrow.
+Once the indicator reverses and goes above the oversold line at 25, a “buy signal” is triggered (green arrows on the chart in figure 2).
+Next, after crossing above the top line (overbought line), the indicator crosses back below that line, shown on the chart in figure 2 with the first red arrow.
 This indicates the trending market has run out of bullish acceleration, and may be at a sell point.
 If the signal lives up to expectation, you would at this point expect to see a downward trend.
 While this chart may indicate overbought and oversold conditions, an equity can remain in these conditions for quite a while.
-(And bear in mind, the buy and sell signals are speculative in nature.)
+(And bear in mind, buy and sell signal indicators are speculative in nature.)

 Taking matters into my own hands, I created this simple indicator using thinkScript on thinkorswim to generate visible buy/sell signals to consider when two moving averages cross over.
 Source: thinkorswim from TD Ameritrade.
 For illustrative purposes only.

 HOW IT WORKS.
 You can see TSC recognized the bull trend when price closed inside the green cloud (indicated by the first green arrow).
 We then saw a confirmed pullback, indicated by the red arrow.
 If a long position would have been established after the first arrow, this red arrow might indicate that the trend could possibly be over.
 Then, TSC goes back to work and confirms that a new bullish trend may be beginning with the close price indicated by the second green arrow.